Skip to article frontmatterSkip to article content

 def is_terminal(self):

-def utility(self, player):
+def utility(self, dispatcher='MAX'):

 """

-TODO: Implement Minimax algorithm
+TODO: Implement Minimax for emergency route planning.

-Return: (best_value, best_move)
+Return: (best_value, best_action)

 """